 Co-host Jon Fine is a native of Valley Stream, New York.
 Fine came down south to work in radio in Tallulah, LA in September 1982, 2 months after graduating from Penn.
 He has never left the state.
 The following year, he went to Lake Charles, where he served 2 stints as the radio play-by-play announcer for McNeese State Football and Basketball.
 In 1991, Fine moved to Baton Rouge, where he has resided since.
 Fine hosted drive-time radio sports talk shows in Louisiana from 1983—2010.
 His programs have aired mostly in Baton Rouge, New Orleans and Lake Charles.
 At its apex, the 2 hour morning drive daily sports-talk show he produced and co-hosted (with Tommy Krysan), SportsGumbo, originated from Baton Rouge and was carried by stations in New Orleans, Lake Charles, Monroe and Alexandria.

-We have high praise for the people we worked with in setting up the program last year and work with on a weekly basis on the program this season at Cox 4, including Jason Furrate, Eric Coleman, Lori Finta, Doug Hill, Nils Brekoff , Francis Hillyard and Sean Constantine.
-They are as good and professional a group as I’ve ever worked with in broadcasting.
+We offer special praise for the people that work with us in producing the show on a weekly basis on the program this season at Cox 4, including Jason Furrate, Eric Coleman, Lori Finta, Nils Brekoff , Francis Hillyard and Sean Constantine.
+They are as good and professional a group as I have ever worked with in broadcasting.

 Although a large percentage of people are able to view the program on Cox 4 in Denham Springs, not everyone in Livingston Parish receives Cox 4.
 We encourage you to switch to Cox cable if you are not presently a subscriber.
 That way you can pick up our show and several other quality local programs that air on both Cox 4 and Cox Sports Television (CST).

-A lot of people help us with these broadcasts.
-They include Denham Springs HS principal Kelly Jones, Video Coordinator Josh Neal and DSAA Hall of Fame Coordinator (and former Jackets star football player) Jim Spring, all of the coaches in a variety of sports and others.
-Chris Ledoux has returned for his second year assisting the program during show nights.
-And, WBRZ Productions continues to help us with its quality work for several sponsors’ commercials and the show’s closing, which we thinks can be “almost as enjoyable as the program.”
-Most important, Big Mike’s Sports Bar & Grill provides food to the set for the “pre-game meal” each Thursday night.
-Yet, for the second straight year we’ve asked Big Mike’s to give us a free meal before all replays on Friday morning.
-Big Mike’s owners, Mike O’Neal Jr. and Jocelyn O’Neal, for a second straight year, declined this offer.
+The program works with and is grateful to be assisted by Denham Springs HS principal Kelly Jones, Video Coordinator Josh Neal and DSAA Hall of Fame Coordinator (and former Jackets star football player) Jim Spring, all of the coaches in a variety of sports and others.
+Most important, we mention Big Mike’s Sports Bar & Grill, thanking them for providing food to the set for the “pre-game meal” each Thursday night.
+Yet, for the third straight year we (Jon actually) asked Big Mike’s to give us (Jon) a free meal before all replays on Friday morning and Saturday afternoon.
+Big Mike’s owners, Mike O’Neal Jr. and Jocelyn O’Neal, for a third straight year, declined this offer.

-What has us most excited is the unique opportunity that The Dru Nettles Show has afforded Denham Springs sports fans.
-Other than West Monroe Coach Don Shows’ television program in the Monroe market, we don’t believe there is another coach in the state that has his own television show besides Coach Nettles.
+The Dru Nettles Show offers a unique opportunity to Denham Springs sports fans.
+We don’t believe there is another coach in the state that has his own television show.
 And, throughout the country, you will not find more than a handful of high school coaches to have their own weekly hour show….let alone in prime-time, on a prominent station like Cox 4, in a top 80 market in the country.
 This puts Coach Nettles and the Denham Springs Football program in rarefied air.
-As we are in our second broadcasting season of the show, this is what we think is real special for Coach Nettles, the Jackets football team and athletic program, the loyal viewers of the program and our nonpareil sponsors.
+As we marshal on in our third broadcasting season of the show, this is what we think is real special for Coach Nettles, the Jackets football team and athletic program, the loyal viewers of the program and our nonpareil sponsors.